Dark Matter Freeze Out with Tsallis Statistics in the Early Universe: Generalized Boltzmann Equation

 where $C_{eq}$ and $C_{non-eq}$ are the equilibrium and non-equilibrium collision integrals in Eq. \ref{collsv} with the factors of $m^6$ removed. $H$ and $s$ can be written in terms of the number of energy and entropy degrees of freedom $g_{\textrm{eff}}$ and $h_{\textrm{eff}}$, respectively.
 We define these in terms of the number of equivalent $q=1$ relativistic bosonic degrees of freedom, so that

 The degrees of freedom for a massive species $i$ with $g_i$ spin degrees of freedom can be determined by

 where $x_i = m_i/T$.
+We note that the above expressions differ somewhat from expressions proposed in the literature which simply replace $e^x \rightarrow e_q(x)$ in the standard $q=1$ definitions \cite{guha2019model}.
 For a massless species, $g_{\textrm{eff},i}$ can be found by replacing $\gamma^2 \sqrt{\gamma^2-1}$ by $\gamma^3$, taking $x_i = 1$, and integrating from 0 to $\infty$.
 For massless species $h_{\textrm{eff},i} = g_{\textrm{eff},i}$, as in the $q=1$ case.
 Fig. \ref{relgeff_fig} shows that as $q$ increases, the effective number of relativistic degrees of freedom (defined relative to the $q=1$ case) increases substantially for both bosons and fermions.
 The relative number of relativistic degrees of freedom between fermions and bosons for a given $q$, however, changes only very slightly with $q$, going from 7/8 for $q=1$ to 0.888 for $q=1.05$.
 The total number of relativistic degrees of freedom in the SM is shown as a function of $x$, with $m = 100$ GeV, for various values of $q$ in Fig. \ref{geff_fig}.
 The temperature of the QCD phase transition is approximated by the temperature at which a gas of mesons and baryons would have lower energy density than a gas of unconfined quarks and gluons, and changes with $q$ from $T_{QCD} \simeq 216$ MeV for $q=1$ to $T_{QCD} \simeq 160$ MeV for $q=1.05$.

 Using $H^2 = 8\pi G \rho /3$, and replacing $s$ and $\rho$ by Eq. \ref{rhos}, the Boltzmann equation becomes